Telecentric Lens Size Control

 This is Section 5.3 of the Imaging Resource Guide

-The field of view of any Telecentric Lens is limited by the front optic diameter; the larger the required field of view, the larger the front optic diameter.
-Telecentric Lenses can grow quite large and heavy with small magnifications, as such magnifications require large front optics; this can be prohibitive in some setups where weight or size is a concern.
+The field of view (FOV) of any telecentric lens is limited by the front optic diameter; the larger the required FOV, the larger the front optic diameter.
+Telecentric lenses can grow quite large and heavy with small magnifications, as such magnifications require large front optics; this can be prohibitive in some setups where weight or size is a concern.
 The f/# of a lens also plays into the size of the lens, particularly at large magnifications where the front optics also grow with the speed of the lens.
 Figure 1 shows two different 4X telecentric lenses of different f/#s.
 The lens at the top of Figure 1 shows a system that runs at f/6, and the lens at the bottom runs at a much slower f/16.

-If a particularly large field of view is required, Fixed Focal Length Lenses can be augmented with additional optics in order to produce a pseudo-telecentric lens for large fields of view.
-Figure 2 shows a 25mm Fixed Focal Length Lens that has been augmented with a Fresnel Lens to make a telecentric lens that has an 8” field of view.
-This type of augmentation always has lower image quality than a specifically designed Telecentric Lens, but can be useful where cost-sensitive, large field of view applications require telecentricity.
-This approach allows for minimal flexibility with regards to working distance, as well as substantial chromatic aberrations due to the use of a Fresnel Lens.
+If a particularly large FOV is required, fixed focal length lenses can be augmented with additional optics in order to produce a pseudo-telecentric lens for large FOV.
+Figure 2 shows a 25mm fixed focal length lens that has been augmented with a Fresnel lens to make a telecentric lens that has an 8” FOV.
+This type of augmentation always has lower image quality than a specifically designed telecentric lens, but can be useful where cost-sensitive, large FOV applications require telecentricity.
+This approach allows for minimal flexibility with regards to working distance, as well as substantial chromatic aberrations due to the use of a Fresnel lens.